theedgy/cc-post/POST.md

 }, [teams, status]);
 ```

-So when our component is in `loading` state it will also return because we know that calling api is in progress.
-Whenever it respond with success we can change a status of our app and our effect will not fire anymore as the teams just appeared, so another conditional is returning it.
-Just do not forget to update your effect dependencies on this `status` to avoid any issues with state refreshing.
+So when our component is in `loading` state it will also return because we know that calling API is already in progress.
+Whenever it successfully respond, we can change a status of our app.
+Our effect will not fire anymore as the `teams` just appeared, so another conditional is returning it.

+>Do not forget to update your effect dependencies on this `status` to avoid any issues with state refreshing.

-Please just have in mind that simple solution works good for small projects like ours.
-When you plan to write something more complex with many places depended on this API request, then I would suggest to write additional `action` and `reducer` to keep state of this part as separated place in global store.
-Thanks to this, every component waiting for that data can display loaders, errors or anything for user information that something is currently processing.
+You have to remember that simple solution works good for small projects like ours.
+When you plan to write something more complex with many places depended on this API request, then I would suggest to write additional `action` and `reducer` to keep `status` of this part as separated place in global store.
+Thanks to this, every component waiting for it can display loaders for proper status occurred, but also errors or anything for better user information.

-Second component which will also connect to our API and handle data is **Statistics**.
-To display current team information we will save a `current` value in our store.
-To get it we check if there is a team object stored with same ID value as our `current`.
-Then if we find it, we need to check if that object has a `stats`.
-If no, we have to call API for that information and store them in this team object to later use :
+Second component which will also connect to our API and handle data is `Statistics`.
+To determine which team fixtures should be displayed, we will save a `current` value in our store.
+Whenever it exists we can check if there is a team object stored with same ID value as our `current`.
+Then if we find it, we need to check if that object has a `stats` (because if no, we have to call API for that information) and store them in this team object to later use:

 ```javascript
 const [status, setStatus] = useState('idle');